Credentialed Transactions Developer Guide

 billTo_email=null@cybersource.com

-billTo_firstname=John billTo_lastname=Smith billTo_state=CA billTo_postalCode=94404 billTo_street1=201 S. Division St. card_expirationMonth=12 card_expirationYear=2031 card_accountNumber=4111111111111111 ccAuthService_run=true ccAuthService_commerceIndicator=internet merchantId=pa_ctv_sg101 merchantReferenceCode=33557799 purchaseTotals_currency=USD purchaseTotals_grandTotalAmount=100.00 subsequentAuth=false subsequentAuthFirst=True
+billTo_firstname=John billTo_lastname=Smith billTo_state=CA billTo_postalCode=94404 billTo_street1=201 S. Division St. card_expirationMonth=12 card_expirationYear=2031 card_accountNumber=4111111111111111 ccAuthService_run=true ccAuthService_commerceIndicator=internet merchantId=pa_ctv_sg101 merchantReferenceCode=33557799 purchaseTotals_currency=ABC purchaseTotals_grandTotalAmount=100.00 subsequentAuth=false subsequentAuthFirst=True

 Response to a Successful Request

-additional_processor_response=e1cdcafc-cdbb-4ef7-8788-a1234e844805 request_id=6461515866500167772420 decision=ACCEPT reasonCode=100 merchantReferenceCode=Merchant_REF purchaseTotals_currency=mxn cardCategory=FccAuthService_reconciliationID=ZUDCXJO8KZRFXQJJ ccAuthReply_amount=100.00 ccAuthReply_avsCode=5 ccAuthReply_authorizationCode=570110 ccAuthReply_processorResponse=1 ccAuthReply_authorizedDateTime=2022-03-01T161947Z ccAuthReply_paymentNetworkTransactionID=111222
+additional_processor_response=e1cdcafc-cdbb-4ef7-8788-a1234e844805 request_id=6461515866500167772420 decision=ACCEPT reasonCode=100 merchantReferenceCode=Merchant_REF purchaseTotals_currency=ABC cardCategory=FccAuthService_reconciliationID=ZUDCXJO8KZRFXQJJ ccAuthReply_amount=100.00 ccAuthReply_avsCode=5 ccAuthReply_authorizationCode=570110 ccAuthReply_processorResponse=1 ccAuthReply_authorizedDateTime=2022-03-01T161947Z ccAuthReply_paymentNetworkTransactionID=111222

-Merchant-Initiated Unscheduled COF Payments with PAN
+Merchant-Initiated Unscheduled COF Payment with PAN

 After the initial CIT unscheduled COF payment, subsequent unscheduled COF transactions are merchant-initiated transactions (MITs).